Zanna Bukar Dipcharima

-Zanna Bukar Suloma Dipcharima (1917 - 1969) was a Nigerian politician who was active during the Nigerian First Republic, he was a member of the House of Representatives and later appointed a Minister in the administration of Tafawa Balewa.
+Zanna Bukar Dipcharima (1917–1969) was a Nigerian politician who was active during the Nigerian First Republic, he was a member of the House of Representatives and later appointed a Minister in the administration of Tafawa Balewa.
 He was a former Minister of Commerce and Industry and also of Transport.

 Early life and education

-Dipcharima was born in 1917 in Dipcharima village in Borno State.
+Zanna Bukar Dipcharima was born in 1917 at Dipchari village in the Bornu Province (now in Borno State) of Northern Nigeria.
+His father, Lawan Dipchari, was a Kanuri District Head.
 He attended the Maiduguri Middle School and later trained as a teacher at the Katsina Higher Training College.